cscart/docs/user_guide/look_and_feel/languages/contact_us_form.rst

 .. image:: img/contact_us_form.png
     :align: center
-    :alt: Translate the values in the Name coulumn and save your changes to translate the form.
+    :alt: Translate the values in the Name column and save your changes to translate the form.